Research degrees: After you apply

 If you wish to withdraw from the application process you should email the Admissions Service at firstname.lastname@example.org.
 We will then update your application record.

-If you have been made an offer of a study place, and for unforeseen circumstances you cannot attend at the start of your course, you may ask to defer your place to the next admission point.
+If we have offered you a study place, and for unforeseen circumstances you cannot attend at the start of your course, you can ask to defer your entry to the next admission point.